 Some tattoo removal options on the market pose serious risks to your skin and possibly health.
 Home remedies—including home laser removal—are ineffective and often dangerous.
 Some may fade a tattoo slightly, but they won’t remove it completely.
 At the same time, they can cause extensive skin damage.
 Let’s take a look at several types of tattoo removal methods to compare the risks they present.

-You may be wondering if tattoo removal cream can allow you to simply remove your tattoo at home.
+- Tattoo Removal Cream: You may be wondering if tattoo removal cream can allow you to simply remove your tattoo at home.
 However, there is no FDA-approved tattoo removal cream on the market, and the word “cream” itself is misleading.
 While “cream” conjures images of a gentle, soothing ointment, this method actually involves doing a chemical peel.
 Tattoo removal creams use acid to peel away the skin in an attempt to remove the tattoo.
 This can cause lasting skin damage such as scarring while also exposing your body to infection.
 Further, it doesn’t actually remove the dermis layer of the skin that holds the ink, so it won’t completely remove a tattoo.

+- Tattoo excision: This extreme measure involves surgically cutting away the skin containing the tattoo.
+Needless to say, it hurts quite a bit, is infeasible for all but the smallest tattoos, exposes the skin to infection, and leaves behind a nasty scar.
 Invasive procedures can pose a serious risk to your overall health because they expose your body to infection.
 They leave you with a gaping wound through which infection can enter your body.
 This might affect the local area undergoing removal or your overall health, leading to fever and chills.

 Is laser tattoo removal safe?
 Absolutely.
 In fact, laser removal is the only truly safe tattoo removal option.
 Thus, experts like medical professionals recommend this method far more than any other.
 That’s why it’s the tattoo removal option that Removery uses.